Hop-on hop-off e-scooters

-Rental e-scooters are capped to a maximum speed of 15.5 mph.
-Geofencing technology allows slower speed restrictions to be imposed in defined areas which will be identified in collaboration with the police, the operator, and stakeholder groups such as equalities groups.
+Geofencing technology allows slower speed restrictions to be imposed in defined areas which will be identified in collaboration with the police, the councils, the operator, and stakeholder groups including equalities groups.

 We know that most people will use e-scooters responsibly and we will work with the operator and the police to address irresponsible use.

 Why are you doing a trial?

 The Department for Transport is fast tracking e-scooter trials across the UK as part of work to relieve pressure on public transport whilst social distancing is required.

 As one of four Future Transport Zones the West of England’s trial is part of wider plans to use innovative technologies to make it easier to get around the West of England by giving people alternatives to driving.

 The 12-month trial will help understand any issues and challenges of legalising e-scooter use on the region’s roads.
 If successful they could become a permanent sustainable option for travel in the region.